-ISO 9001: 2015 CERTIFIED Civil Aviation Authority of Fiji Certificate of Airworthiness
+Civil Aviation Authority of Fiji

+Certíficate of Airworthiness

-No: -
+No:

-Nationality and Manufactu Registration Marks Manufacture rer and Manufacturer's Designation of Aircraft of Aircraft Serial No. (Manufacturer's No.)
+Nationality and Registration Marks Manufactur er and l ufacturer's Designation of craft Aircraft Serial No. (Manufacturer's No.)

-Category ' Airworthiness Code
+Category , Airworthiness Code

 This Certificate of Airworthiness is issued pursuant to the Convention on International Civil Aviation dated 7th December 1944, the Airworthiness Code above and to the Civil Aviation Authority of Fiji Act 1979, Civil Aviation Reform Act 1999 - as amended in respect of the abovementioned aircraft which is considered to be airworthy when maintained and operated in accordance with the foregoing and pertinent operating limitations.
 The Flight Manual reference is the flight manual approved for this aircraft, and forms part of this certificate.
 In accordance with the Air Navigation Regulation Section 42 and the Standards Document - Aircraft Weight and Performance, the aircraft is designated as Performance group / Category

-Date of Issue For the Civil Aviation Authority of Fiji thority of Fiji
+Date of Issue For the Civil Aviation Authority of Fiji

-This certificate is valid for r the period(s) shown below Official Stamp and Date
+cate is valid for r the period(s) shown below Official Stamp and Date

 From То

 From То

 From То

 From То

-Form AW103A 010620